Centro Mesiánico Comunitario

 History of Chosen People Ministries in Argentina

-In the 1960s, Victor Sedaca, an Argentine Jewish believer took on the leadership torch.
-Sedaca emphasized reaching out to the Argentine Sephardic Jews.
+In the 1960s, Victor Sedaca, an Argentinian Jewish believer, established the Beth Sar Shalom Center in Buenos Aires.
+Sedaca emphasized reaching out to the Jewish people of Argentina.
 Roberto Passo joined the Mission in 1982 and served for twenty years.
 Under his tenure, the work continued to expand its sphere of influence.

-Although Buenos Aires is the center of the Jewish life in Argentina, there are also Jewish communities in several other cities.
-Groups of volunteers serve as a bridge between the ministry center in Buenos Aires and other Jewish Argentine communities by bringing special Gospel-related activities to other cities in Argentina and throughout Latin America on a regular basis.
+Although Buenos Aires is the center of Jewish life in Argentina, there are also Jewish communities in several other cities.
+Groups of volunteers serve as a bridge between the ministry center in Buenos Aires and other Jewish communities across the country by bringing special gospel-related activities to other cities in Argentina and throughout Latin America on a regular basis.